 "help parents, priests and teachers to hand on the Deposit of Faith in its fullness to a new generation of young people so that they may come to understand the richness of the Catholic faith, and thereby be drawn into a deeper communion with Christ in his Church."

 With this as their primary aim, Catholic schools serve diverse populations of pupils and within this context the Religious Education Curriculum Directory (RECD) makes the aims of Religious Education explicit:

-Below we have provided you with the RE curriculum for all Year Groups to support you at home when your child is asking searching questions and so that you can complement the academic and spiritual journey your child is engaging with at home.
+Each term, your child's curriculum letter will detail the Diocesan Strategy Units being covered in class to support you at home when your child is asking searching questions and so that you can complement the academic and spiritual journey your child is engaging with at home.